gajoswald/Grading-Instruments/Self Evaluation and Reflection.md

 reflects my personality or a held-interest.

 Put an 'X' inside the square brackets next to the above option that most closely applies.

+---

+# Reflection

+Write about what you learned over the course of this project.
+Try and frame this meditation around the "six things" (variables, functions, conditionals, arrays, loops, objects).
+Also write about your process: how you formulated ideas, how you went about implementing those ideas, how you knew they were or weren't working, what you did in terms of troubleshooting.
+Resources you used.
+Your reflections will be evaluated on thoughtfulness, thoroughness, and congruency with the evidence of your work (If, for instance, you say you learned a lot about arrays in a given project, but you don't effectively use arrays in the project, that would be incongruent).